-- .1 time and location of the incident; - .2 details of events leading up to the incident; - .3 written statements by all witnesses and those involved from the vessel crew and security team in the incident; - .4 the identity and details of personnel involved in the incident; - .5 details of the incident: - .6 injuries and/or material damage sustained during the incident; and - .7 lessons learned from the incident and, where applicable, recommended procedures to prevent a recurrence of the incident.

-In the event that the PCASP uses force, PCASP team leaders should be advised to photograph (if appropriate), log, report and collate contemporaneous written statements from all persons present at the incident in anticipation of legal proceedings.
+- .4 the identity and details of personnel involved in the incident; - .5 details of the incident: - .6 injuries and/or material damage sustained during the incident; and - .7 lessons learned from the incident and, where applicable, recommended procedures to prevent a recurrence of the incident. - 5.18 In the event that the PCASP use force, PCASP team leaders should be advised to photograph (if appropriate), log, report and collate contemporaneous written statements from PCASP present at the incident in anticipation of legal proceedings.